alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ![CloudFormation Diff example when upgrading from v0 to v1](/assets/v0-to-v1-tag-diff.png)

-In most cases this is harmless, but to ease the migration process, we provide multiple options how you can control when you want to adopt the "new" tagging behavior (see below).
+In most cases this is harmless, but to ease the migration process, we provide multiple options how you can control when you want to adopt the fixed tagging behavior (see below).

 <br/>

 ### Opt-out via Feature Flag

-Adding the `Contact` and `Organization` tags to all resources should be safe operation ([as we exclude problematic resources](https://github.com/alma-cdk/project/blob/main/src/smartstack/tags/exclude.ts)), but we allow disabling/postponing the "new" tagging behavior via a compatibility feature flag (since `v1.0.1`) in `cdk.json` context:
+Adding the `Contact` and `Organization` tags to all resources should be safe operation ([as we exclude problematic resources](https://github.com/alma-cdk/project/blob/main/src/smartstack/tags/exclude.ts)), but we allow disabling/postponing the fixed tagging behavior via a compatibility feature flag (since `v1.0.1`) in `cdk.json` context:

 ```diff
 {